Standardizes the introduction of several new algorithms for signing data.

 Backwards Compatibility

-Non-EIP-7932 transactions will still be included within blocks and will be treated as the default secp256k1 curve.
-Therefore there would be no backwards compatibility issues will processing other transactions.
-However, as a new EIP-2718 transaction has been added non-upgraded clients would not be able to process these transactions nor blocks that include these transactions.
+Non-EIP-7932 transactions will still be processed as the default secp256k1 curve.
+Therefore, there would be no backwards compatibility issues in processing other transactions.

 Test Cases